U.S. Tax Filing Requirements for Common International Investments

 • FATCA (Form 8938): Required if asset thresholds are met.

-• Foreign Trust Reporting (Forms 3520/3520-A): Often required for superannuation funds.
+• Foreign Trust Reporting (Forms 3520/3520-A): May be required for superannuation funds, depending on the type and structure.

 • PFIC Reporting (Form 8621): May be required if the fund holds non-U.S. mutual funds or similar investments.